caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 - User personas contain information: their name, appearance, and location, but a brief description of their preferences and behaviors.
   - You can think of a user persona as a mini-biography or ID card for your user!

-> :briefcase: **Employer Competitive Note:** User personas are an essential UX deliverable that potential employers will look for in your online portfolios and during job interviews.

 Ask, **"Can anyone remind us of the difference between a proto-persona and a user persona??"** (***Hint!*** This was discussed at the beginning of class!)

-> :globe_with_meridians: **Online Recommendation:** Invite students to raise their hands to their screens, or use Zoom's raise-hand feature.

-Pause *briefly* to take student answers, then move on to the definition.

 Proto-personas vs. user personas:
 - Proto-personas are based on a hypothesis—your best guess.
 They are created *before* user research.
 - User personas are based on data, facts, and information gathered.
 They are done *after* user research.

-> :gem: **Designer Insight:** Share how user personas have guided your design work.
->
-> - Invite TAs to reinforce the value of empathy maps further by sharing their own experience using empathy maps.

-**User Personas Context**

-Remind students that they are doing work related to the *define phase* of the design process.

-Students should think "synthesis" when they think about the define phase.
-For example:

-- All of your observations and user interviews created a lot of data (i.e., notes, quotes, etc.).
-It will get boiled down to one user persona.
-- In a real world, designers include affinity maps, empathy maps, and user personas as part of a user research report.

-**Define Phase:**

-- This is the phase when designers synthesize observations about their users from the first stage.
-  - The goal of this phase is to define a *problem statement*.
-  - A *problem statement* will kickstart the ideation process.

-A **problem statement** is a term used to describe a clear, concise description of the issue to be addressed, or a situation to be improved.

-> **Ask:** "What *word* should you think about when considering the definition phase of the design process?"

-> :globe_with_meridians: **Online Recommendation:**  Invite 1-2 students to answer this question by raising their hands to their screens or using the raise-hand feature in Zoom.

-*Answer: A creative brief or a problem statement are both parts of the define phase.*

-**User Personas**

-When you see a woman with a bike out on the trail by the ocean, a "type" of person comes to mind, right?
-That's the power of user personas.

 - Just like empathy maps, user personas allow you to get to know the user and *quickly* communicate who they are.
 As UX designers, we use multiple tools to visualize and share the importance of user-centered design.
 Empathy for your users is one of the primary skills you will bring to a company as a UX designer.

 What's the purpose of personas, you might wonder?
 It is to create realistic representations of your key user segments.